apache/flink/docs/content/docs/deployment/elastic_scaling.md

     The Adaptive Batch Scheduler only decides the parallelism for operators which do not have a parallelism set.
 So if you want the parallelism of an operator to be automatically decided, you need to avoid setting the parallelism for the operator through the 'setParallelism()' method.

-    In addition, the following configurations are required for DataSet jobs:
-  - Set `parallelism.default: -1`.
-  - Don't call `setParallelism()` on `ExecutionEnvironment`.

 #### Enable dynamic parallelism inference support for Sources
 New {{< gh_link file="/flink-core/src/main/java/org/apache/flink/api/connector/source/Source.java" name="Source" >}}
 can implement the interface {{< gh_link file="/flink-core/src/main/java/org/apache/flink/api/connector/source/DynamicParallelismInference.java" name="DynamicParallelismInference" >}} to enable dynamic parallelism inference.